DWLS: 2007–present: Barangay LS

-On March 20, 2020, Barangay LS 97.1 scaled down operations and began simulcasting with Super Radyo DZBB 594 due to the COVID-19 enhanced community quarantine.
-Full programming and staffing resumed in early 2022 after the simulcast ended.
+On March 20, 2020, Barangay LS 97.1 scaled down operations and began simulcasting with Super Radyo DZBB due to the COVID-19 enhanced community quarantine.
+Full programming and staffing resumed in early 2022 after the simulcast ended, except during their overnight hours with Golden Memories.

+On April 5, 2026, most of its regional stations adapted the Barangay LS branding.

+On July 8, 2026, one of its DJs, Benjur "Papa Bol" Evangelista, made an appearance in GMA Network's musical drama series, Born to Shine, as a fictionalized version of himself where he interviewed the P-Pop girl group, G22.
+It serves as the series' cross-promotion to the radio station.